 note: adopted 1971; Rabindranath TAGORE, a Nobel laureate, also wrote India's national anthem

-Barbados name: "The National Anthem of Barbados"
+name: "The National Anthem of Barbados"

 lyrics/music: Irving BURGIE/C. Van Roland EDWARDS